This post may contain affiliate links. Please see disclosure form more information.

 • Gradually add powdered sugar, and beat until well combined.
 Mix in lemon juice and zest until smooth and creamy.
 Refrigerate until cookie cups are ready to fill.

-• Carefully remove cookie cups from muffin tin, and when completely cooled, spoon cheesecake filling into middle of cups.
-Top with additional lemon zest and sliced strawberries, if desired
+• Spoon cheesecake filling into middle of cups.
+Top with additional lemon zest and sliced strawberries, if desired.
+Keep refrigerated

 Nutrition